rak1213/A00463237-Python-Assignment/README.md

 - Users can upload square images of digits for classification.
 - The model automatically resizes uploaded images for processing.
-- Built using the model from class sessions.

 ![Digit Classifier App](app_screenshots/digit_classifier.png)